fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 ## Financial Privacy

-Fedimint uses [Chaumain e-cash notes and blinded signatures](/docs/CommonTerms/Blind%20Signatures) to achieve privacy for federation members.
+Fedimint uses [Chaumain e-cash notes](/docs/CommonTerms/Blind%20Signatures) by utilizing blinded signatures to achieve privacy for federation members.
 Federation guardians cannot correlate inputs and outputs of federation members' transactions, and cannot see the holdings of any individual federation member.

 ![The spectrum and trade offs for Fedimint Custody](/img/raw-figures/fm-privacy-firewall.excalidraw.png)